timescale/docs/timescaledb/overview/release-notes/index.md

  ## 2.3.1 (2021-07-05)

-This maintenance release contains bugfixes since the 2.3.0 release.
+This maintenance release contains bug fixes since the 2.3.0 release.
 We deem it moderate priority for upgrading.

 **Bugfixes**